 Use a high quality electric current converter to avoid risk of burning out your device.
 We recommend purchasing an international adapter/converter set so that your two-or three-prong plug can connect to the electrical outlets and convert the voltage, if necessary.

 Is phone service and/or Wi-Fi available on this tour?

-Are there any cultural considerations I should be mindful of while on this tour?
+Are there any environmental considerations I should be mindful of while on this tour?

 What are the luggage/packing requirements for this tour?